Speaker Spotlight: Creative Fundraising

 “Volunteers are at the heart of it.
 I will talk more about this in our presentation, but if a volunteer spearheads this, then asks for more help, it can be done,” Carol explains.
 “I work with the folks at Oldies But Goodies (OBG) Cocker Rescue.
 I have a loving spouse who does so much to assist and OBG has a few special people who have gone above and beyond to help.
 Not all shelters and rescues are a physical location.
 Many are without a physical brick and mortar presence, like OBG.
 Fosters are the new norm.”

 Teri agrees that resources are limited but that shelters and rescues have to “think beyond mass mailings.”
-She says, “It’s face-to-photo85face contact and interaction that has the biggest payback.
+She says, “It’s face-to-face contact and interaction that has the biggest payback.
 Instead of just setting up a table with flyers, cages with adoptable pets and a donation jar, have a dressed-up pet attend and draw in the crowd that way.
 I have many people ask it they can have their photo taken with Coco, the Couture Cat.
 Pick a pet from your adoptable pets that is amenable to dressing up and add that little something extra to your booth.
 Sometimes, something as simple as a bandanna or a pretty harness is all it takes.”

 You don’t need fancy camera or video equipment, you can snap photos and take videos with your smart phone, Teri says.
 “Pick up some inexpensive props from a discount store, set up a theme photo shoot and get the pets involved.”